2021 Texas power crisis: COVID-19 response

 The state's response to the COVID-19 pandemic in Texas was somewhat hampered by the power outage.
 Water and grid supply were cut off from hospitals.
 Hospitals still were able to operate with their own power generators.
 Shipments of vaccines were delayed and facilities that would not be able to store vaccines properly were asked to transfer vaccines to those who could.
 In most cases, vaccinations were delayed because it was too dangerous for people to travel.
 About 1000 doses of vaccine were lost as a result of problems.

 Hypothermia

-Due to the continued power outages across the state, many were faced with freezing temperatures in their homes.
+Due to the continued power outages across the state, many were faced with freezing temperatures in their homes increasing a risk of hypothermia.
 The freezing temperatures potentially caused the death of an 11-year old boy, an 84-year-old widow, and a 75-year-old veteran, among others.
 Zoo, domesticated, and wild animals were also at risk due to the low temperatures with animal sanctuaries and veterinary clinics identifying an increase in hypothermia cases in the animals.